 The drug that we know as Morphine was first identified in Germany in the early 1800s.
-The drug was so strong that the doctor was identified the drug named it after Morpheus, the God of Dreams in Greek Mythology.
+The drug was so strong that the doctor who identified the drug named it after Morpheus, the God of Dreams in Greek Mythology.

 Morphine quickly became a popular painkiller and was used widely during the American Civil War.
 However, its addictive properties and potential for abuse soon became apparent.
 As a result, many countries passed laws regulating the prescription and use of Morphine.